pixselve-school/SR-projet/docs/reports/cody-adam.md

 # Feedback

 Me and Mael, we both enjoyed working on this project, the main factor is we had a lot of freedom and room for creativity.
 I think this is the reason why we both spent a lot more time on this project than we initially planned, it's because we were having fun working on it.

 We could have spent even more time on it because this type of project is never really "finished".
-But we are happy with the result and we are happy to have worked on this project.
+But we are happy with the result, and we are happy to have worked on this project.